Making the Hearts

 Release your hearts out into the wild…

-But, please do not insert hearts or tags into vending machine slots or ATM slots.
+But, please do not insert hearts or tags into vending machine slots or ATM slots or gas pump slots or any other card reader or money slot.
 It can jam the machinery.